kachhadiyaraj15/object_tracking/README.md

-# Object tracking using YOLO v3 and R-CNN
+# Object tracking using YOLO v3 and Faster R-CNN